- Enabling technologies

-Even if the Netherlands has a superbly functioning drinking water network, parts of it are aged and will need to be replaced in the years ahead.
+Even if the Netherlands has a superbly functioning drinking water network, parts of it are aged and will need to be renewed in the years ahead.
 During the process, both the costs and the benefits involved for the water sector should be considered.
 This provides the opportunity for the creation of future-proof networks.
-KWR supports water companies in fulfilling this ambition by developing and implementing tools, inspection techniques, and establishing and evaluating a target structure which embodies the future vision of water distribution networks.
-On the basis of data, water companies can pursue a more proactive rather than reactive water infrastructure policy.
-They can therefore better respond to quickly changing needs.
+KWR supports water companies in fulfilling this ambition by developing and implementing tools, inspection techniques, and establishing and evaluating a target structure with a future vision of water distribution networks.
+A water infrastructure policy that is more proactive, rather than reactive, makes it possible to better respond to evolving needs.

 KWR supports water companies in making their networks future-proof.
-We do this by developing and implementing tools which, for instance, determine which mains to replace first.
-We assist in evaluating existing inspection techniques and by proposing alternatives.
-We are also leaders in developments in the field of robotics, which aim at simplifying the inspection of extensive subsurface networks.
+We do this by developing and implementing tools which, for instance, single out which mains to replace first.
+We also evaluate existing inspection techniques and propose alternatives.
+We are leaders in the field of robotics, which facilitates the inspection of components of extensive subsurface networks.
 When replacement is called for, KWR can design a target structure, which projects where the network should grow, affordably, in the decades ahead.
 Before a single spade breaks the ground, our calculation tools ensure the evaluation and optimisation of the design process.
 This benefits both distribution networks but also sensor networks, for instance.

 Although water companies already do a great deal to make their networks future-proof, there is room for improvement in their operational and strategic decision-making.
 Instead of limiting data collection to the condition of assets, KWR offers companies the option of pursuing a more proactive, or less reactive, policy.
 In this way they can better respond to evolving needs.
 Moreover, this approach brings cost-savings connected to the lifespan of the mains network.